lara-martin/NLP-class/homeworks/hw3.md

 * Recall how to evaluate generated output
 * Identify what prompting techniques produce better output
 * Determine when smaller LLMs like Mistral/Llama-2/etc. would be worth using
+* Consider the ethical implications of using an LLM

 ## Part 1: Prompting